Resilience Framework¶

 The framework is fault mitigation only.
 Durable execution and human-in-the-loop waits (consent prompts, the conductor, the retry-queue's cross-restart durability) are a separate discipline — a slow human is not a fault — and must not be folded in.

-• The broker's synchronous LM Studio call-sites (embedding provider + LLM backends) — gated on a sync→async conversion of the inference path.
+The remaining live migration is the broker's synchronous LM Studio call-sites (embedding provider + LLM backends) onto guarded_broker_call — gated on a sync→async conversion of the inference path.